D'Faces of Youth Arts

 D'Faces of Youth Arts is a community youth arts organisation based in Whyalla, South Australia.
 It provides workshops and activities for young people aged 4 to 26 in theatre, dance, circus, visual arts and music and members participate in a broad range of public events including performances, festivals and parades.
 The organisation celebrated its 21st anniversary in 2016.
 As of 2022 the organisation is funded by Carclew, plus project specific partners and sponsors.

 History

 The organisation was created in 1994 by Phillipa Sutherland.

 In 1998, D'Faces presented Shoot Me Now, a work investigating the subject of suicide in regional Australia.
 It was written by Fiona Sprott and directed by James Winter.

 In 1999, D'Faces presented Beautiful People at the Middleback Theatre in Whyalla.
 It was directed by Sasha Zahra.

-During the mid-2000s, artists engaged in D'Faces of Youth Arts projects included Jo Zealand, James Cochran, Finegan Kruckemeyer, The New Pollutants, Alex Bickford, Annmarie Kohn, Nick O'Connor, Tamara Watson, Catheryne James and others.